PageBot/PageBot/src/examples/ThesisBot/thesis.md

 [^footnote3]: This is the text of the footnote.
 Which can be a very long footnote to run over multiple lines with indented left margin.

 This list will be maintained over time, adding wishes and needs expressed by you, the user of the course.
-The development of the examples will try to stay in sync with changes in the outside world.
-To what extent this will succeed is a future promise, but by joining in at early stage, you express the trust that this will happen.
+The development of the examples will try to stay in sync with changes in the outside world. [=anotherAuthor2016] To what extent this will succeed is a future promise, but by joining in at early stage, you express the trust that this will happen.
 As a reward for this trust you get all future content for the current price.

+[=anotherAuthor2016]: This is another book reference.

 ##Subhead here